 29) Arrive early at the airport.

-Another key family travel tip when flying is to arrive at the airport early to avoid the rush and the hustle and bustle of parking, checking in, checking bags, and the TSA security line.
+Another essential family travel tip when flying is to arrive at the airport early to avoid the rush and the hustle and bustle of parking, checking in, checking bags, and the TSA security line.
 Then you have plenty of time to relax and spend time with your family before you board.

 30) Sign up for TSA PrecheckSpend $85 and speed through security without removing your shoes, laptop, liquids, belts, or light jackets.